tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/ga-query-api.md

 If no measure expressions are specified and the list of events is empty, the response will be empty.
 If measures are present, the response contains a single record with `null` dimension value, 0 value for count and `null` value for other kinds of measures.

+## Property Not Found Behavior

+When property is referenced in a query, either as part of predicates or part of aggregates (measures), by default the query might succeed or not depending on whether the property is found in the environment or not.

+The user can modify this behavior to treat the properties as existing but with `null` values.

+This can be done by setting the request header `x-ms-property-not-found-behavior` with value `UseNull`.

+Possible values for the request header are `UseNull` or `ThrowError`.

+When `UseNull` is set, the query succeeds despite the property not exisiting and the response will contain warnings which will contain the properties that are not found.

 ## Limits